indeep81/Capstone-Project/README.md

 - For almost all timing-related metrics (Connect Time, DNS Resolution Time, Time to First Byte, Response Receive Time, SSL Handshake Time, Total Request Time, and Wait Time), the distributions are heavily right-skewed.
 A very large majority of requests complete with extremely fast times
 - Missing values in the HTTP dataset appear meaningful, with increasing NaNs in later timing stages (e.g., timing_total vs. timing_firstbyte) potentially indicating incomplete or failed HTTP request lifecycles.
 - The "Distribution of Throughput" shows a different pattern compared to timing metrics.
 While also right-skewed, the values on the x-axis are much larger (up to 3.5e7).
 Most throughput values are concentrated at the lower end, indicating that a large number of operations involve lower data transfer rates.
 However, there's a spread suggesting that some operations achieve significantly higher throughput.

-## Future Research and Development

-- Advanced modeling techniques like Ensemble techniques (Random Forests, Gradient Boosting)
-- Time-series forecasting (LSTM, ARIMA)
-- Multivariate anomaly detection
-- Identify internally if there is URL/geo-location information for the agents and tests for the HTTP data sets
+- We were able to vsiualize detect outage with statistical methods like Z-score and IQR.
+- Advanced modeling like XGBoost is recommended in this case as we got the best peformance and did not overfit the data.

 ## Outline of Project